Skip to content

 Per-field Python is sandboxed and capped at 2 seconds

-Per-field Python generators run inside a sandbox and have a 2-second per-row timeout.
+Per-field Python generators run inside a sandbox with a 2-second per-row timeout.
 They are not full scenarios.

 • No long-running loops.
 If you need state across rows, use dm.counter().